broadinstitute/checklists.github.io/incident_response_checklist.md

 # Incident Response Checklist
 For the engineer managing a production incident.
+This can be a different engineer than the one leading the investigation/remediation.

 ## During the incident
 - <input type='checkbox'> <span style="color:red">`immediately`</span> **If the incident originates in PagerDuty, acknowledge the event in PagerDuty and click *More Actions* -> *Create JIRA Issue* to create a ticket on the [Production Board](https://broadworkbench.atlassian.net/secure/RapidBoard.jspa?rapidView=88&projectKey=PROD)**